Williams College Investment Office: Investment strategy

 The Investment Office does not directly invest in any stocks.
 Rather, the staff hires managers to invest the different assets in the portfolio.
 There are ten asset classes: global long equity, global long/short equity, absolute return, venture capital, buyouts, real assets, real estate, investment grade fixed income, non-investment grade fixed income, and cash.
 The Office has a long-term return objective of 5% plus inflation.
-Overall, the Investment Office had a rate of return of -1.5% in the 2016 fiscal year, and an overall annual return of 7.3% for the ten years since the office was established.
+Overall, the Investment Office had a rate of return of 11.7% in fiscal year 2025, and an overall annual return of 9.4% for the last ten years.